-Taplow Blue Globe Thistle will grow to be about 24 inches tall at maturity extending to 3 feet tall with the flowers, with a spread of 18 inches.
-Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
+Globe Thistle will grow to be about 3 feet tall at maturity, with a spread of 24 inches.
 The flower stalks can be weak and so it may require staking in exposed sites or excessively rich soils.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 10 years.
 As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
 Be careful not to disturb the crown in late winter when it may not be readily seen!

 This plant should only be grown in full sunlight.
 It prefers dry to average moisture levels with very well-drained soil, and will often die in standing water.
 It is considered to be drought-tolerant, and thus makes an ideal choice for a low-water garden or xeriscape application.
 It is particular about its soil conditions, with a strong preference for poor, alkaline soils.
 It is somewhat tolerant of urban pollution.
-This is a selected variety of a species not originally from North America.
-It can be propagated by division; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.
+This species is native to parts of North America.